wavefunction91/ExchCXX/README.md

 # License

-ExchCXX is made freely available under the terms of the BSD-v3 library.
+ExchCXX is made freely available under the terms of the 3-Clause BSD library.
 See LICENSE.txt for details.

 # Acknowledgements

-The development of ExchCXX has been funded by U.S. Department of Energy Exascale Computing Project
+The development of ExchCXX is supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.